Skip to content

 Monitoring Your Smart Home Network for Threats

 Network scanning apps: Tools like Fing (available for iOS, Android, and desktop) scan your local network and inventory every connected device.
 Run a scan weekly and investigate any device that appears without your knowledge.
+Unrecognized devices should be treated as a potential incident until identified.

 Signs a Smart Home Device May Be Compromised